Email testing with Letterbin

 jq --unbuffered --raw-output '.subject'

-There are more examples and details on the different endpoints etc here.
+There are more examples and details on the different endpoints etc in the docs.